MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/package-downloads.md

 4. Click **Download** to initiate the downloading of the selected packages.
 5. Icons update to indicate the status for packages that are queued for download.

 You will see the files that are **Downloading Now** as well as packages that are queued for download.
-You can click the **Download Now** to see just the files that are downloading.
+You can click **Download Now** to see just the files that are downloading.

+You can also navigate to **Check for Downloads Now** from the Menu in Distribution Manager.

 	![Check for Downloads Now menu item on the Packages page](images/check-for-downloads.png)